ma-gilles/recovar/README.md

 * `--ctf`, ctf parameters (`.pkl`), unless phase-flipped images are used
 * `-o`, a clean output directory for saving results

-Additional parameters which are typically set include:
+Additional parameters that are typically set include:
 * `--zdim`, dimensions of PCA to use for embedding, can submit one integer (`--zdim=20`) or a or a command separated list (`--zdim=10,50,100`).
 Default (`--zdim=4,10,20`).
 * `--mask-option` to specify which mask to use
 * `--mask` to specify the mask path (`.mrc`)
-* `--dilate-mask-iter` to specify a number of dilation of mask
+* `--dilate-mask-iter` to specify the number of dilation iterationof mask (default=0)
 <!-- * `--uninvert-data`, Use if particles are dark on light (negative stain format) -->

 ## IV.
 Analyzing results

-After the pipeline is run, you can find the mean, eigenvectors, variance maps and embeddings in the `outdir/results` directory, where outdir the option given above by `-o`.
-You can run some standard analysis by running
+After the pipeline is run, you can find the mean, eigenvectors, variance maps, and embeddings in the `outdir/results` directory, where outdir is the option given above by `-o`.
+You can run some standard analysis by running:

     python analyze.py [outdir] --zdim=10

-It will run k-means, generate volumes corresponding to the centers, generate trajectories between pairs of cluster centers and run UMAP.
+It will run k-means, generate volumes corresponding to the centers, generate trajectories between pairs of cluster centers, and run UMAP.
 See more input details below.

 <details><summary><code>$ python analyze.py -h</code></summary>